Roots and Radishes

 Substitutions & Variations

-• Quinoa - Swap quinoa for another hearty grain such as farro, wheat berries, barley, oat groats, or even rice.
+• Quinoa - Swap quinoa for another hearty grain such as farro, wheat berries, barley, oat groats, or bulgur.
 Since grains are hearty, they'll stand up well to the dressing and absorb it for delicious results.
-My favorite example of this is my wild rice and pomegranate salad!

-• Pack it with protein - Round out this salad with some protein such as salmon, chickpeas (so good!!), chicken, tempeh, or your favorite protein.
-I love tossing in leftovers from this simple roasted chicken.
+• Protein - Add salmon, chickpeas (so good!!), chicken, tempeh, or your favorite protein.
+I love tossing in leftovers from this whole roasted chicken.
+Cheese is great too... feta is my favorite.

-• Add any produce - I actually think pretty much any ingredient would go well in this, so feel free to use up those other veggies, herbs, and fruits in your fridge.
-Roasted veggies like these delightful roasted radishes would be a tasty addition!
-Cilantro, dill, diced avocado (not too ripe), chopped apples, arugula, spinach, or bell peppers would all be delicious.
+• Add any produce - A great chance to use up those other veggies and herbs in your fridge.
+Oven-roasted radishes would be really good in spring!
+Dill, tomatoes, diced avocado, chopped apples, arugula, spinach, or bell peppers would all be delicious.

-• Seeds and nuts - You've gotta love a little crunch, right?!
-Toss in some nuts or seeds, such as sunflower seeds, walnuts, pepitas, slivered almonds, cashews, flaxseeds, or hemp seeds.
+• Seeds and nuts - Toss in some nuts or seeds, such as sunflower seeds, walnuts, pepitas, slivered almonds, cashews, flaxseeds, or hemp seeds.

 My latest obsession has been with adding chickpeas, diced avocado (just ripe so it cuts nicely into cubes), and pepitas.
 YUMMY.

-Step 1: Heat olive oil in a medium-sized pot over medium heat.
-Add the dried quinoa to the pot to toast it, lightly stirring, until it smells fragrant and nutty (usually about 2-3 minutes).
-Pour in the water and a pinch of salt, and bring it to a boil.
+1. Step 1: Heat olive oil in a medium-sized pot over medium heat.
+Add the dried quinoa and toast until fragrant, 2-3 minutes.
+Add water, salt, and bring it to a boil.
 Reduce to a simmer over low heat and cover, allowing the quinoa to cook for 15 minutes until fluffy and water is absorbed.
-Once fully cooked, remove the pot cover and fluff the quinoa with a fork, then transfer it to a separate bowl to cool completely.
+Once done, fluff the quinoa with a fork and transfer to a bowl to cool.

 Simple detox quinoa salad tossed together in clear glass bowl with spoon.